 Risk Level Details Insurance Impact

-Limited Medical Facilities High Medical facilities in Fiji are basic compared to Australia.
-The Colonial War Memorial Hospital in Suva is the main public hospital, but it has limited specialist capacity.
-Outer island medical posts have minimal equipment and staffing.
-Serious injuries, cardiac events, or complex conditions almost always require evacuation to Australia.
-Medical evacuation cover is essential for Fiji travel.
-Evacuation flights to Australia can cost A$50,000 or more.
-Ensure your policy includes unlimited or high-limit medical cover, and confirm that emergency evacuation and repatriation are included.
+Medical Emergency High Fiji's medical infrastructure is limited by Australian standards.
+The Colonial War Memorial Hospital in Suva is the main public facility, but specialist capacity is constrained.
+On the outer Mamanuca and Yasawa islands, medical facilities consist of basic first aid at resorts.
+Serious injuries, cardiac events, or surgical emergencies almost always require air evacuation to Australia.
+Dengue fever is endemic, with outbreaks common during the wet season.
+Medical evacuation cover is the most important element of any Fiji travel insurance policy.
+Evacuation flights to Australia cost A$50,000 or more.
+Ensure your policy includes unlimited or high-limit medical cover and confirms that emergency evacuation and repatriation are included.

-Petty Crime & Theft Moderate Petty theft and opportunistic crime can occur, particularly in Suva, Nadi, and around tourist areas.
-Break-ins to rental properties and theft from unattended bags on beaches are reported.
-Violent crime against tourists is uncommon but not unheard of, especially late at night in urban areas.
-Travel insurance covers stolen belongings and cash (up to policy limits).
-Always file a police report within 24 hours of any theft - your insurer will require this as part of your claim.
-Use hotel safes for valuables.
+Theft & Crime Medium Petty theft and opportunistic crime occur in Nadi, Suva, and tourist areas.
+Break-ins to rental properties and theft from unattended bags on beaches are regularly reported by Australian visitors.
+Violent crime against tourists is uncommon but can occur after dark in urban areas.
+Travel insurance covers stolen belongings and cash up to policy limits.
+Always file a police report within 24 hours - your insurer requires this to process a theft claim.
+Use hotel safes for valuables and avoid leaving belongings unattended on the beach.

-Disclaimer: Risk levels shown are general assessments based on publicly available data from the Smartraveller advisory service, the Fiji Meteorological Service, and the World Health Organisation.
+Disclaimer: Risk levels shown are general assessments based on publicly available data from Smartraveller, the Fiji Meteorological Service, and the World Health Organisation.
 Conditions change frequently - always check current advisories before travel.

 Travel Insurance Providers for Fiji